tylermercer/obsidian-translation-assistant-plugin/README.md

 # Obsidian Translation Assistant Plugin

-⚠️This plugin is very WIP and does not work yet!⚠️

 This is a plugin for Obsidian (https://obsidian.md) that enables users to receive contextualized assistance while manually translating files (currently only supports English-to-Spanish, as that is my current language learning goal, but I might make this configurable).

 This plugin is based on [the Obsidian sample plugin](https://github.com/obsidianmd/obsidian-sample-plugin) (README below).